 “It’s like the song, ‘The In Crowd’

 “I’m in with the in-crowd, I go where the in-crowd goes.”
-I sang.
+I sing.

 “We don’t want people to think we’re snobs?”
-Michael noted.
+Michael notes.

 “You mean change our name?”

 “We can’t do that.
 We’ll just say anyone who wants to hang out with us and sometimes be in the show are ‘in with the out-crowd.’
 It will be how we describe ourselves, The Out-Crowd.
 All our fans are pretty out there.”

 “Yeah, no more frat parties or preppy parties.
 We represent the real people.